Cultural festivals

 Apokries Carnival Cyprus

 pokries represents the Cypriot version of carnival, celebrated in the weeks leading up to Orthodox Lent.
-The name derives from the Greek words apochi and kreas, meaning abstinence and meat, marking the final period when meat consumption is permitted before the 40-day fasting period. land-cy This tradition combines ancient pagan festivals honoring Dionysus with Christian calendar observances, creating a uniquely Cypriot celebration focused on feasting, costumed revelry, and satirical humor.
+The name derives from the Greek words apochi and kreas, meaning abstinence and meat, marking the final period when meat consumption is permitted before the 40-day fasting period.
+This tradition combines ancient pagan festivals honoring Dionysus with Christian calendar observances, creating a uniquely Cypriot celebration focused on feasting, costumed revelry, and satirical humor.
 While Limassol hosts the island's largest organized carnival, Apokries customs persist across Cyprus in villages and towns through family gatherings, traditional games, masked performances, and community meals.
-The festival serves multiple purposes, providing a release valve for social tensions through humor, strengthening community bonds through shared celebration, and preparing participants…
+The festival serves multiple purposes, providing a release valve for social tensions through humor, strengthening community bonds through shared celebration, and preparing participants psychologically…

 Read more